Who can participate?

 Send your comments and questions about a particular issue to WCETDiscuss.
 Use a descriptive subject line so that other WCET members can easily respond.

 Send news about your upcoming events to WCETNews.

 Send job postings to Rosa Calabrese and they will be sent with others we receive (approximately once a week) and will be posted on our Member Job Listing page.
 Posts must be received by Friday at 10AM Mountain time in order to be included in that week's distribution.
-Institutions are limited to posting no more than five position each week.
+Institutions are limited to posting no more than five positions each week.

 Please format your job posting to include only the following five categories:

 - Minimum Qualifications